chrisport/go-lang-detector/README.md

  ```

-#### Use default languages
-In order to use default languages, the file default_languages.json must be placed in the same directory as the binary.
-Alternatively it can be anywhere on the filesystem and initialized by calling InitWithDefault with the filepath.

 ### Analyze new language

 For analysing a new language random Wikipedia articles in the target languages are ideal.
 The result will be a Language object, containing the specified name and the profile